Image source:

 • Protests: Edu H. Nualart's involvement highlights broader industry issues.

 Sources: EU Short-Term Outlook 2024, Local news, and industry reports.
-Spain's support for the EU-Mercosur agreement, changes in milk prices, and EHD impacts are significant.
-Additionally, the closure of LAR cooperative influenced León-based dairy firms to support affected farmers.
+Spain’s support for the EU-Mercosur agreement, changes in milk prices, and EHD impacts are significant additional considerations.
+Furthermore, the closure of the LAR cooperative has prompted León-based dairy firms to offer support to affected farmers.
 Researchers from the Department of Animal Production at the University of León's Veterinary Faculty and the Mountain Livestock Institute (CSIC-ULE) have identified biomarkers for feed efficiency within the transcriptome found in sheep milk.
-The price of cow's milk in Asturias, Spain, has decreased by 4.8% over the last year.
-A team of European researchers, led by Ángel Gómez-Martín and the ProVaginBIO group from the CEU Cardinal Herrera University in Spain, unveiled a pioneering approach to managing reproductive health in dairy sheep using high-concentration probiotics.
+Meanwhile, the price of cow's milk in Asturias, Spain, has decreased by 4.8% over the past year.
+A European research team, led by Ángel Gómez-Martín with the ProVaginBIO group from CEU Cardinal Herrera University in Spain, has unveiled an innovative approach to managing reproductive health in dairy sheep using high-concentration probiotics.
+The UCCL highlights the need for structural changes to prevent the sector from disappearing and causing irreversible damage to rural areas in Spain.
+Spain's milk deliveries in January dropped by 0.9% compared to the previous year, with prices remaining lower than the EU average.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.